Moshannon Valley Junior/Senior High School

 Moshannon Valley Junior/Senior High School is a public high school located near the borough of Houtzdale, Pennsylvania.
 The high school serves students from most of southeastern Clearfield County.
 The school's mascot is the Black Knights.
 The school is part of the Moshannon Valley School District.

+In its 2024 high school rankings, the Clearfield County Progress Report ranked the school second among high schools in Clearfield County.